Brit Catchment Natural Flood Management Project

 Using natural solutions to help reduce flood risk for those living in the Brit Catchment.

-The Dorset National Landscape Partnership have secured funding in principle for a project across the Brit catchment that will reduce flood risk in Beaminster, Netherbury and Bridport.
+The Dorset National Landscape Partnership have secured funding for a project across the Brit catchment that will reduce flood risk in Beaminster, Netherbury and Bridport.
 The purpose of the project is to look at the effectiveness of Natural Flood Management, while also looking to see if we can reduce the management burden on Bridport’s flood defences and enhance nature.

 The Natural Flood Management Programme is a Defra project, administered through the Environment Agency.
 Its aim is to reduce flood risk in high-risk communities, while learning about the effectiveness of natural flood management techniques.